 The field work project is a culminating activity and therefore should follow all necessary work to assure adequate content and methodology.
 It is required in some degree programs and may be optional in others.
 Students may elect to do either a 3-credit or a 6-credit field work project.
-Students who elect to do a field work project must register for course number 585, Master's Field Work Project, and submit an approved written proposal with a cover sheet signed by the field work adviser/instructor, program director or department chair, and the Dean of the Graduate School.
-The 6-credit field work project is similar to a master's thesis in structure, complexity, depth of study, and rigor.
+Students who elect to do a field work project must complete a "Permission to Enroll" form for course number 585, Master's Field Work Project, and submit a written proposal to be approved by the field work adviser/instructor, program director or department chair and the Dean of the Graduate School.
+The 6-credit field work project is similar to a master's thesis in structure, complexity, depth of study and rigor.